Loading Panchang…

 This tool is designed for daily planning.
 The **Red Numbers** indicate the Tithi index (1-15).
 If you see a '1', it is the first day (Pratipada).
 The **Blue Numbers** might indicate the Nakshatra or Gate index depending on the view.
 The icons indicate sunrise/sunset times specific to your location (defaulting to India/IST).

-Use the toggle at the top to switch between **Purnimant** and **Amanta** based on your family tradition.
-If you are unsure, remember: festivals fall on the same day in both; only the month name changes during the waning phase.
+Festivals fall on the same day in both Amanta and Purnimant systems; only the month name changes during the waning phase.
 For most modern users, the default view aligns with standard festival calendars.

 Pradosh occurs on the 13th Tithi.
 Since a lunar month has two halves (Pakshas), there are two 13th days—one in the bright half and one in the dark half.
 Therefore, every month has two Pradosh opportunities.